Check an isolation note

 Use this service if you are an employer and want to check that a coronavirus isolation note is valid.

-An isolation note is proof that an employee has been told to self-isolate because of coronavirus and therefore cannot go to work.
+An isolation note is proof that an employee needs to self-isolate because of coronavirus and cannot go to work.

 Before you start